Headquarters Banner

 Main Street, Hancock Maryland

-An early photograph of Main Street, Hancock, Maryland, courtesy of the Hancock Historical Society (touched up in photoshop)
+An early photograph of Main Street, Hancock, Maryland, courtesy of the Hancock Historical Society.

 Introduction

 Two days after arriving in Hancock, Company E was dispatched 6 miles further up river on Nov.
 29th, to guard the fords at Sir John’s Run depot.
-On the 30th they had a skirmish with rebel forces.
+On the 30th there was a skirmish with rebel forces.
 George S. Cheney of Co.
 E was slightly wounded.

 The detachment played tag with about 500 – 900 rebel pickets in the vicinity.
 Frequent expeditions were made across the river to Bath, Virginia in search of prisoners and forage.
 Companies A, B, & H were all present for the first of these expeditions Dec.
 4th.
 Unfamiliar with the ground, the men deployed as skirmishers along the hilly road leading to Bath.
 Reaching the top Corporal Walter Beaumont, Co.
 B, reported seeing the rebel pickets’ tents.
 It proved to be only laundry blowing in the breeze.
 The men reminded Beaumont of his vigilance by asking “Who found the rebel tents?” to which the reply was “Beaumont.”

-Captain Clarke of Company H, took a Mr. Swan, of Bath, prisoner as he was riding home in his buggy.
+Captain William L. Clark of Company H, [pictured] took a Mr. Swan, of Bath, prisoner as he was riding home in his buggy.
 Mrs. Swan scolded the captain saying she hoped he would be taken prisoner.
 The captain replied he hoped she would not be taken prisoner.
 Excerpts from "The History of the 39th Regiment, Illinois Volunteer Infantry", describe members of the Swan family and give an amusing anecdote involving Capt.
 Joseph Cary, Company B, and soldiers of Company A.

 John B. Noyes was impressed with the size of the large hotel at Bath run by Colonel John Strother veteran of the war of 1812 and father of Col. David Hunter, (of General Bank’s staff); pseudonym “Porte Crayon” whose travel sketches of Virginia decorated the pages of Harper’s Monthly.
 The hot springs at Bath was a popular destination before the war dating back to George Washington's time.
 Noyes also reported the lack of currency in the depopulated town, the site of gold and silver coins causing the few inhabitants eyes to pop.

-By mid December the bridges and tracks of the Baltimore and Ohio railroad were repaired and trains resumed daily service from Cumberland to Hancock.
-December 16th the 39th Illinois arrived with their 1,000 new Springfield rifles..
-They soon took positions at Bath & nearby, guarding the B & O railroad and bridges.
+By mid December the bridges and tracks of the Baltimore and Ohio railroad (on the Virginia side) were repaired and trains resumed daily service from Cumberland to Hancock.
+December 16th the 39th Illinois arrived with their 1,000 new Springfield rifles.
+They soon took positions at Bath & surrounding country, guarding the B & O railroad and bridges.
 The 5th Connecticut was also camped nearby, ¾ of a mile from Hancock.
 The increased troops made it livelier in town and business was brisk at the local saloons.
 The 13th had to establish 7 additional liquor guard posts.
-Other than guard duty every three days the duty at Hancock was light, and it seemed like a five week vacation for the men stationed there.
+Other than guard duty every three days, the duty at Hancock was light, and it seemed like a five week vacation for the men stationed there.
 There were no drills or dress parades or fatigue duty.
 It was possible to be absent all day as long as they answered roll call at 8:30 p.m.
 No questions were asked so the men were free to do as they pleased.
 The abundance of game, partridges, rabbits, pheasants and some deer made hunting a popular activity.

-Ironically, General Stonewall Jackson attacked the town just two days after the detachment was recalled to Williamsport in early January.
+Ironically, General Stonewall Jackson attacked the town just two days after the '13th Mass' detachment was recalled to Williamsport in early January.
 Jackson had been bothered by the build up of Federal troops along the Potomac and at Romney, WVa. & considered his force at Winchester vulnerable to attack.
+He decided to strike first.

 Return to Top of Page